 When an alcohol test is positive, it can indicate how much someone is impaired.
 It cannot indicate how often someone drinks, or whether someone has an alcohol problem.

-A positive test result for other drugs indicates only that a substance was used.
+A positive test result for other drugs generally means that there was exposure to and/or use of a substance.
 It does not indicate how impaired someone may be, how often the person uses the substance, or whether someone has a substance use problem.

 The Alberta Human Rights and Citizenship Commission takes the following position based on current human rights case law: